 But there are ways to tell your clients you’re raising your prices do this without losing your cool.

 Below are a few suggestions to smooth the transition and even a tactic that can even help land you extra work while raising your rates.

 When the time comes, you’ll want to reach out to your clients via email.
 Start the email off with a friendly tone and keep these key talking points in mind.

 Remind them what you’ve already done for them

 You don’t have to go into too much detail, but remind them about all of the great work you’ve done while working with them.
-You’ve probably been with them for a while and have done some great things.
+If you’re seriously considering how to tell your client about raising your rates, you’ve probably been with them for a while and have done some great things.